Fractured Magic: Chapter Twenty-One

 “Then Ivor and I will be excusing ourselves.”

 “Wait!
 One more thing.
-Chia – our final team member,” Eresh began.
+Chia—our final team member,” Eresh began.
 “When are we to expect her?”

 Evelyne shrugged.
 “Soon.
 When I see her, I’ll tell her to come find you.”
 And with that, she swept out of the room with Ivor at her heels, neither of them so much as glancing Leandros’ way again.
+Leandros sighed.
+He was in far over his head.

 “Ah.
 That would be because you stood me up at the theater,” Leandros replied.